 - Check to see if your local rescue groups will allow you to attend their adoption events with your dog.

 - Get your dog in training class to brush up his manners and teach him a few parlor tricks to impress new friends ("high five" etc)

 - Put an 'Adopt Me' shirt on your dog and bring him out on as many errands as you can where he'll encounter the public.

-- Create trading cards or flyers so people have a take-away with the dog's photo, bio and your contact info
+- Make trading cards so people have a take-away with the dog's photo, bio and your contact info

 - Have a friend help you make a video of your dog being playful and/or affectionate.